 Minister Ramsaran subsequently met with the grieving mother and an uncle of the dead boy, Clyde Anderson.
 The Minister said that the Ministry is committed to fully supporting the grieving family.
 He undertook to have a full, expeditious investigation into the incident.

-“The Minister said that it was particularly distressing to have a preventable death occurring at the West Demerara Regional Hospital at this time since the MOH …To continue reading, login with an active account or subscribe now.
+“The Minister said that it was particularly distressing to have a preventable death occurring at the West Demerara Regional Hospital at this time since the MOH and the Institution over the past several months have been doing the very best to improve services and the hospital’s image,” GINA said in the release.